haseeb-cb/fundamentals-of-gis/Practicals/0_Crashcourse_practical.md

 ![](https://raw.githubusercontent.com/rowan8k/fundamentals-of-gis/master/Assets/QGIS_layer_panel.png)

-The *Processing Toolbox* shows the list of all available **algorithms** grouped in different blocks called _Providers_, and custom **models** and **scripts** you can add to extend the set of tools.
+The *Processing Toolbox* shows the list of all available **algorithms**, custom **models** and **scripts** you can add to extend the set of tools.
 Hence the toolbox is the access point to run them, whether as a single process or as a batch process involving several executions of the same algorithm on different sets of inputs.

 ![](https://docs.qgis.org/3.4/en/_images/toolbox3.png)